Chapter 13

 What Are the Costs Associated with Filing for Chapter 13 Bankruptcy in San Diego?

-Filing for Chapter 13 bankruptcy involves various costs, including filing fees and attorney fees.
-As of 2023, the base filing fee for Chapter 13 bankruptcy in California is about $313, although this is subject to change and can vary based on the court district.
-Additional fees may be incurred for required credit counseling courses, which are needed before filing and before discharge.
-It is imperative to work with a financial advisor or bankruptcy attorney to understand these costs fully.
-Remember that some courts offer payment plans for filing fees, so discussing options with your attorney is advisable.
+Filing for Chapter 13 bankruptcy involves court filing fees as well as attorney fees.
+As of 2023, the base filing fee for Chapter 13 bankruptcy in California is about $313, although this may change and can vary between court districts.
+Additional fees may apply for required credit counseling classes.
+Some courts let you pay fees in installments, so be sure to discuss your options with your attorney or financial advisor for a full understanding of costs.

 How Does Chapter 13 Bankruptcy Affect My Credit Score in San Diego?